msatul1305/Linux/Linux/vi_vim/readme.md

   - Ctrl-R: Redo (opposite of undo, same in Vi and Vim).
   - :e filename: Edit a different file.
   - :n: Edit the next file in a list (Vim-specific).
+- deleting text
+  - x The current character
+  - 3x The current character and the next two characters
+  - dd The current line
+  - 5dd The current line and the next four lines
+  - dW From the current cursor position to the beginning of the next word
+  - d$ From the current cursor location to the end of the current line
+  - d0 From the current cursor location to the beginning of the line
+  - d^ From the current cursor location to the first nonwhitespace character in the line
+  - dG From the current line to the end of the file
+  - d20G From the current line to the twentieth line of the file
+- Global Search-and-Replace
+  - : The colon character starts an ex command.
+  - % This specifies the range of lines for the operation. % is a shortcut meaning from the first line to the last line.
+Alternately,
+    - the range could have been specified 1,5 (since our file is five
+    - lines long) or 1,$, which means “from line 1 to the last line in
+    - the file.”
+If the range of lines is omitted, the operation is performed only on the current line.
+  - s This specifies the operation.
+In this case, it’s substitution(search-and-replace).
+  - /Line/line/ This specifies the search pattern and the replacement text.
+  - g This means “global” in the sense that the search-and-replace is performed on every instance of the search string in the line.
+If
+    - omitted, only the first instance of the search string on each line is replaced.
+- Switching Between Files
+  - To switch from one file to the next, use this ex command:
+    - :bn
+  - To move back to the previous file use the following:
+    - :bp
+  -